Nashville-Chattanooga & St. Louis Railroad

 New Hope & Ivyland Railroad

-Nice block lettering and copper/gold patina.
+Remarks: ca. mid-1900s Nice stamp marks and copper/gold patina.

 History